01 of 10

 Easy Ways to Start With Brush Glazes

 It can be daunting to know where to start when you're looking at decorating your ceramic pieces and a great place to experiment with that is on a tile.
-Make a series of test tiles, (a 4" x 4" is a standard size to cut them).
+Make a series of test tiles, (four inches by four inches is a standard size to cut them).
 Test out your brushworks from shapes to patterns.
 These test tiles are a great way to see how the color of your underglaze fires, and if they turn out well, can be used for coasters for mugs.Continue to 10 of 10 below.

 10 of 10

 Brushworks and Stencils

 If you're not as confident with free-hand painting, then a stencil is a great option.
 Either hand-paint the main body of the bisqued (or greenware) pot or dip it in a regular glaze and wait until it's completely dry.
 Then take your stencil and use a brush to apply the underglaze colors of your choice.
 A transparent glaze applied before the final firing on top will protect the ware and give a high shine.